billqhan/sam_ai_platform/README.md

 The spec documents provide full traceability from business requirements to implementation tasks, ensuring systematic and well-documented development.
 For detailed information about the development process and methodology, see the [spec summary](.kiro/specs/ai-rfp-response-agent/README.md).

+### Development Process Documentation

+The `docs/` folder contains the original prompts and interactions used during the spec creation phase in Kiro's "Let's Build" feature:

+- **Initial Concept**: The original system requirements and architecture vision
+- **Requirements Refinement**: Iterative prompts used to clarify and expand requirements
+- **Design Evolution**: Prompts that guided the architectural design process

+These documents provide insight into the iterative development process and can serve as reference for similar projects or future enhancements.

 ## Architecture

 The system uses a serverless, event-driven architecture built on AWS: